Oil prices seen under pressure as Paris attacks spark demand worries

 “People in France are in shock.
 They are not doing much shopping and that could last for a few days,” said Olivier Jakob from Petromatrix consultancy.

-“The rest of the world is not as deeply affected to change consumer behavior,” said Jakob adding that the bearish impact of Paris attacks would likely be short-lived.
+“The rest of the world is not as deeply affected to change consumer behaviour,” said Jakob adding that the bearish impact of Paris attacks would likely be short-lived.

 “The attack could however result in a re-calibration of France’s foreign policy and positioning in the Middle East,” he added.